 “But everything had changed.
 Murray was thinking about retiring.
 He’d made a fucking fortune.

-“He was mad at me, because his daughter, Baby Doll, died of a drug overdose.
+“He was mad at me, because his daughter, Honey Bee, died of a drug overdose.
 And he blamed me.
 But she died when I was inside.
 I mean I’m good but I ain’t that good.
 I never did drugs with her – and I never banged her either… ‘Don’t shit where you eat’ is my motto.
 I was a goy, so… forget about it!

 “Anyway he thought I’d started her on drugs, so things were difficult between Murray and me after that.